 but this has been avoided by introducing other historic treasures, such

 as Napoleonic relics, including the shields and other ornaments from the

 fallen Emperor's hearse, as well as ormolu beads and other fittings from

+his house.
 A little recess contains some choice Lucca della Robia china, a relic

 of the Middle Ages, and the dark background throws up its rare beauty